-Caring for a Fennex Fox requires special considerations and accommodations.
+Caring for a fennec fox requires special considerations and accommodations.
 Today our South Wilton vets look at the challenges of owning a fennec fox as a pet.

-The fennec fox, also known as the desert fox, is accustomed to barren desert regions and native to the Sahara desert and other parts of North Africa.
-In the wild, fennec foxes are nocturnal hunters that dig burrows as shelter and live as a close family groups.
+The fennec fox, also known as the desert fox, is accustomed to barren desert regions and is native to the Sahara desert and other parts of North Africa.
+In the wild, fennec foxes are nocturnal hunters that dig burrows as shelter and live as a close family group.

 Characteristics of a Fennec Fox

 Due to their nocturnal nature, it can be difficult to manage their high energy level during the hours when most people are sleeping.

 Fennecs can be skittish and easily startled.
 Loud sudden noises can put them on high alert, and they are quick to flee when frightened.